rachellerathbone/problem-solving-curriculum/Steps/Test Your Solution.md

 ## Exercise

+This relates to Step #4 in Polya's method:

+1. Understand the problem
+1. Devise a plan
+1. Carry out the plan
+1. **Look back**

 Before calling it "done" (or if an interviewer says "Ready to ship?") run through your code with _actual values_.

 > PROTIP:  "Test the code you _wrote_, not the code you _thought_ you wrote" <-- Experienced Google Interviewer